Jan Smuts: A British Transvaal

-For all Smuts' exploits as a general and a negotiator, nothing could mask the fact that the Boers had been defeated.
+Despite Smuts's exploits as a general and a negotiator, nothing could mask the fact that the Boers had been defeated.
 Lord Milner had full control of all South African affairs, and established an Anglophone elite, known as Milner's Kindergarten.
 As an Afrikaner, Smuts was excluded.
-Defeated but not deterred, in January 1905, he decided to join with the other former Transvaal generals to form a political party, Het Volk ('The People'), to fight for the Afrikaner cause.
+Defeated but not deterred, in May 1904, he decided to join with the other former Transvaal generals to form a political party, Het Volk ('The People'), to fight for the Afrikaner cause.
 Louis Botha was elected leader, and Smuts his deputy.

-When his term of office expired, Milner was replaced as High Commissioner by the more conciliatory Lord Selborne.
+When his term of office expired, Milner was replaced as High Commissioner by the more conciliatory William Palmer, 2nd Earl of Selborne.
 Smuts saw an opportunity and pounced, urging Botha to persuade the Liberals to support Het Volk's cause.
 When the Conservative government under Arthur Balfour collapsed, in December 1905, the decision paid off.
-Smuts joined Botha in London, and sought to negotiate full self-government for the Transvaal within British South Africa.
+Smuts joined Botha in London, and sought to negotiate responsible government for the Transvaal within British South Africa.
 Using the thorny political issue of South Asian labourers ('coolies'), the South Africans convinced Prime Minister Sir Henry Campbell-Bannerman and, with him, the cabinet and Parliament.

 Through 1906, Smuts worked on the new constitution for the Transvaal, and, in December 1906, elections were held for the Transvaal parliament.
 Despite being shy and reserved, unlike the showman Botha, Smuts won a comfortable victory in the Wonderboom constituency, near Pretoria.
 His victory was one of many, with Het Volk winning in a landslide and Botha forming the government.
 To reward his loyalty and efforts, Smuts was given two key cabinet positions: Colonial Secretary and Education Secretary.